Bylaw Enforcement

 “Accessory Dwelling Unit” means a self-contained dwelling unit which is secondary to a principal residential dwelling; includes secondary suites within the principal dwelling or detached units in the form of cottages or carriage houses.

 With a building permit, one secondary suite is allowed on many properties.
-You may have a secondary suite either fully contained within the single family dwelling or in a carriage house or cottage (built with permit).
+You may have a secondary suite either fully contained within the single family dwelling or a detached accessory dwelling (in a carriage house or cottage with the appropriate permits).

 Please see the Tree Removal and Planting page for the Tree Management Bylaw, which came into effect June 28, 2021.